Start Building for Free

 Using the machine executor also means that you get full access to the Docker process.
 This allows you to run privileged Docker containers and build new Docker images.

-The following example uses an image and enables Docker layer caching (DLC) which is useful when you are building Docker images during your job or workflow.
+The following example uses an image and enables Docker layer caching (DLC) which is useful when you are building Docker images during your jobs.

 machine: